Skip to contents

 classifier.args

 Optional named list of hyperparameters forwarded to the classifier training functions.
-Supported keys: num.trees (for ranger forest, default 500), ferns (number of ferns for rFerns, default 500), depth (fern depth for rFerns, default 5), nfolds (for cv.glmnet, default 5), alpha (elastic net mixing for cv.glmnet, default 0.5).
+Supported keys: num.trees (for ranger forest, default 500), ferns (number of ferns for rFerns, default 500), depth (fern depth for rFerns, default 5), nfolds (for cv.glmnet, default 5), alpha (elastic net mixing for cv.glmnet, default 0.5), cp (rpart complexity parameter, default 0.01), minbucket (rpart minimum leaf size, default 7).
+LDA and QDA take no tunable hyperparameters in this wrapper.

 x